b4cksp4c3/b4cksp4c3.github.io/htb/writeups/lacasadepapel.md

 Nmap done: 1 IP address (1 host up) scanned in 0.79 seconds
 ```
-We can use netcat to connect to the backdoor.
-Once in we are greeted with a Psy Shell which is basically a php Shell
+We can use <b>netcat</b> to connect to the backdoor.
+Once in we are greeted with a Psy Shell which is basically a PHP Shell
 ```
 # nc -nv 10.10.10.131 6200
 Ncat: Version 7.80 ( https://nmap.org/ncat )